victorhubarb/calmaria-spa/README.md

 * [Project Developers](#project-developers)

 ## Project Description
 Page of a Spa that displays the services provided by the company.
-Single page, with an accordion answering some questions just below the page and also a contact modal when the Contact button is clicked below.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Features and Application Demonstration